 The BA History with Welsh History at Cardiff University offers a unique opportunity to specialise in aspects of Wales's past alongside the study of wider themes and periods.
-It allows you to place Wales in context, but also to reflect upon Wales's contributions to broader historical developments.
+It allows you to place Welsh history in context, but also to reflect upon Wales's contributions to broader historical developments.

-The History department has internationally-renowned specialists offering courses in areas such as Welsh migration in the nineteenth and twentieth centuries, the inter-war Depression and the impact of socialist thought.
-Another area of expertise is early modern Wales, where the subjects covered include the nature of Welsh identity in a period of political and religious upheaval and the nature of crime and punishment.
+The History department has internationally-renowned Welsh historians offering courses in areas like Wales’s religious and political connections within the British Isles and Europe, but also with the British Empire in the eighteenth and nineteenth centuries, the influence the French Revolution of 1789 on Welsh thinking, radicalism and Liberal Wales at the end of the nineteenth century, and the inter-war Depression and impact of socialist thought in the twentieth century.
+The history of early modern Wales is represented by subjects such as the nature of Welsh identity in a period of political and religious upheaval, and the nature of crime and punishment.

 This degree allows you to develop your own research agenda for exploring Welsh history and historical writing through independent study in the second and third years.

 |Typical places available||The School of History, Archaeology and Religion typically has 320 places available.|

 |Typical applications received||The School of History, Archaeology and Religion typically receives 1800 applications.|

 ABB-BBB.
 Please note Critical Thinking and General Studies will not be accepted.
 A Level History desirable.